 Vaisala, a global leader in weather and industrial measurements, recently released their much anticipated 2020 Annual Lightning Report.
-The report highlights analytical lightning data collected from Vaisala’s worldwide system and helps give us a clearer picture of the amount and intensity of lightning that occurred in the US in 2020.
+The report highlights analytical data collected from Vaisala’s worldwide system and helps give us a clearer picture of the amount and intensity of lightning strikes that occurred in the US in 2020.
 Below are three takeaways that oil and gas companies and employees should review and consider when moving into the 2021 lightning season.

 1. Texas takes the lead in lightning strikes

 With over 33 million strikes, Texas continues to take the lead as the #1 state with the most total lightning in 2020.
 Florida comes in second with nearly 12 million strikes and Oklahoma, Kansas, and Missouri round out the top five states.